louen/mandelbrot-gl/README.md

 # mandelbrot-gl
-Just another OpenGL mandelbrot set explorer
+Just another OpenGL mandelbrot set explorer.
+Renders the Mandelbrot set in OpenGL.

+Current features implemented in pixel shader:
-Currently in : single precision (up to 10^-6 detail), emulated double precision (up to 10^-14 detail, but barely real-time)
+* single precision (up to 10^-6 detail)
+* emulated double precision (up to 10^-14 detail, but slower)

-Coming in : true double precision, nanogui UI, benchmark mode, emulated quadruple precision
+* true double precision (up to 10^-14 detail, a bit better than emulated)

+Future features may include
+* nanogui UI
+* minimap rendering
+* benchmark mode
+* emulated quadruple precision (with 4 floats or 2 doubles)